LucasOsco/AI-RemoteSensing/ImageDataProcessing.md

 Currently, you can explore the following notebooks:

-- [SAM-BBox](https://github.com/LucasOsco/AI-RemoteSensing/blob/main/image_notebook/sam_bbox_v01.ipynb): This notebook delves into the Segment Anything Model (SAM), demonstrating its application for bounding box-based remote sensing image analysis.
+- [SAM-BBox](https://github.com/LucasOsco/AI-RemoteSensing/blob/main/image_notebook/sam_bbox_v01.ipynb): Venture into the nuances of the Segment Anything Model (SAM) within this notebook.
+It showcases how SAM can be utilized for bounding box-based remote sensing image analysis, transforming complex spatial data into comprehensive visual insights.

-- [SAM-Point](https://github.com/LucasOsco/AI-RemoteSensing/blob/main/image_notebook/sam_point_v01.ipynb): In this notebook, you'll learn about point-based analysis in remote sensing images using the Segment Anything Model (SAM) method.
+- [SAM-Point](https://github.com/LucasOsco/AI-RemoteSensing/blob/main/image_notebook/sam_point_v01.ipynb): This notebook elucidates point-based analysis in remote sensing images, applying the Segment Anything Model (SAM) technique.
+Discover the art of isolating precise points of interest within broad geospatial imagery.

-- [SAM-Text](https://github.com/LucasOsco/AI-RemoteSensing/blob/main/image_notebook/sam_text_v01.ipynb): For this notebook, a text-prompt-based analysis is implemented using the Segment Anything Model (SAM) on georeferenced images.
+- [SAM-Text](https://github.com/LucasOsco/AI-RemoteSensing/blob/main/image_notebook/sam_text_v01.ipynb): Delve into the intersection of text prompts and image analysis in this notebook.
+It integrates the Segment Anything Model (SAM) with georeferenced images, introducing an intuitive, language-based approach to image examination.

 More notebooks will be added to this section over time, so stay tuned for more advanced topics and applications in image data processing!